joshmarinacci/moo-lang/notes.md

 ## Blocks
 * [x] delete dead cod
-* [ ] make sure all native methods are extending a common Block class
+* [x] make sure all native methods are extending a common Block class
 * [ ] Remove the direct call to method function.
 Instead call something on the Block which calls the method function.
 Maybe a new JS base class of Block?
-Also overrides the lookup_method() to customize self.
+* [ ] ActivationObj overrides the lookup_method() to customize self.
 * [ ] Use a constant for the name _jsvalue and make sure all native wrapper methods are using it.
 * [ ] Create a generic JS invoker so the DOM can do
 * [ ] self doNativeCall: ‘append’ target: self _jsvalue with: child _jsvalue.